-This Chicken Pochero recipe features chicken, saba bananas, chorizo, chickpeas, and a medley of vegetables cooked in a tomato-based sauce.
-It's a hearty, flavorful dish perfect for a comforting dinner any night of the week.
+This Chicken Pochero recipe includes chicken, saba bananas, chorizo, chickpeas, and a bunch of vegetables all simmered together in a tomato-based sauce.
+It’s a hearty and flavorful dish that’s perfect for a comforting dinner any night of the week.

 Jump to: